-Score text "Readability" with popular metrics such as Flesch-Kincaid, Gunning Fog, ARI, Dale Chall, SMOG, and more
+Score text "Readability" with popular formulas and metrics including Flesch-Kincaid, Gunning Fog, ARI, Dale Chall, SMOG, Spache and more

-Score the readability of text using popular readability metrics including: Flesch Kincaid Grade Level, Flesch Reading Ease, Gunning Fog Index, Dale Chall Readability, Automated Readability Index (ARI), Coleman Liau Index, Linsear Write, and SMOG
+Score the readability of text using popular readability formulas and metrics including: Flesch Kincaid Grade Level, Flesch Reading Ease, Gunning Fog Index, Dale Chall Readability, Automated Readability Index (ARI), Coleman Liau Index, Linsear Write, SMOG, and SPACHE. 📗

 pip install py-readability-metrics python -m nltk.downloader punkt